-The CFO and DOF will ensure that all staff tasked with treasury management responsibilities, including those responsible for scrutiny, have access to training relevant to their needs and those responsibilities.

-Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.
+The CFO and DOF will ensure that all staff tasked with treasury management responsibilities, including those charged with governance, and those responsible for scrutiny, have access to training relevant to their needs and those responsibilities to ensure that they have the necessary skills to complete their role effectively.
+This is periodically reviewed and staff are encouraged to highlight any training needs on an ongoing basis.